 Market In Development

-There is an emerging market for reducing greenhouse gases, mostly motivated by the mounting threats of climate change.
 The purchase of carbon credits will surely go on to be implemented by organizations -both private and governmental- to achieve carbon neutrality or reduce their carbon footprint in the coming years.
 Starting in the crop year 2022, farmers in Michigan, New York, Alabama, Vermont, Pennsylvania, and Virginia will be able to farm carbon via this ingenious new system devised by Indigo Agriculture.
 Indigo Agriculture announced that it will expand the qualifications for farmers in 28 more states soon.
 The company believes that nearly 80% of farm acreage in the United States is viable for high quality carbon farming.